Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Spatio-spectral cluster states

 with

 and where we have taken $l\equiv s$ (signal) and $L+1-l\equiv i$ (idler).
-Note that the different shape of Equations \eqref{IndGenSol} and \eqref{Grid1}-\eqref{Grid2} is related to the change of basis back to the individual-mode single-band basis from a fully-decoupled and from a partially-decoupled supermode basis, respectively.
+Note that the different shape of Equations \eqref{IndGenSol} and \eqref{Grid1}-\eqref{Grid2} is related to the change of basis back to the \DB{fixel basis from a fully-decoupled N-fixel basis and from a partially-decoupled L-fixel basis, respectively. }

 The solution of Equations \eqref{Grid1}-\eqref{Grid2} showing only entanglement between symmetric frexels around the central frequency is the limit of a pump spectrally Gaussian when its linewidth is much lower than the frexel resolution \cite{Ra2025}.
 A broader pump would include terms modulated by the Gaussian spectral distribution entangling symmetric frexels around $l\pm1$, $l\pm2$, etc; generating correlations mainly between the central frexels with a strength that follows a Gaussian distribution \cite{Kouadou2023, Roman2024}.